italojs/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-Unfortunately, I had trouble recording my own training data on my system (Ubuntu 16.04).
-When I tried to select an output directory from within linux_sim.x86_64, the directory appeared red, and the executable did nothing:

-![Recording error][recordingerror]

-Choice of directory did not appear to matter.
-The only thing I could think of was that it was a permissions issue.
-I chmod 777ed my output directory, and even ran the simulator as root, but the problem persisted.

-I therefore decided to use the provided training data, which was read in from driving_log.csv.
+I decided to use the provided training data, which was read in from driving_log.csv.
 Each line of driving_log.csv corresponded to one sample.
 Each sample contained a relative path to center, left, and right camera images, as well as the current driving angle, throttle, brake, and speed data.